Ferry: Seferihisar-Samos

 Distance: It is 59 km west of Samos Vathy International Sea Port.
 Location: Marathokampos, Greece.

-Mount Kerkis, standing at 1,434 meters, is the highest mountain on Samos, dominating the island’s western landscape.
+Mount Kerkis, standing at 1,434 meters, is the highest mountain on the island of Samos, dominating the island’s western landscape.
 Its imposing presence has woven itself into the island’s mythology, with ancient tales linking it to deities like Hera.
 Its craggy peaks and deep caves have historically provided sanctuary for hermits and spiritual seekers.
 The mountain’s geological complexity, featuring limestone formations and volcanic rock, has contributed to its unique ecosystem, fostering a rich diversity of flora and fauna, including endemic species.

 Top Beaches in Samos